dila-ai/RSNA_2021_Workshop/README.md

 ![Screenshot](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/img/img_4_2.png?)

-#### Step 9: Repeat steps 3 to 5, but now load the [file for Experiment 5 here](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/exp/exp_5.tm?raw=true)
+#### Step 11: Repeat steps 3 to 5, but now load the [file for Experiment 5 here](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/exp/exp_5.tm?raw=true)

 After training, **Experiment 5** should look like this:

 ![Screenshot](https://github.com/dila-ai/RSNA_2021_Workshop/blob/main/img/img_5_1.png?)

-In this experiment we are able to show that the preprocessing step done to color-code the areas of intracranial hemorrhage, the model is able to achieve a significantly higher accuracy.
-This color-coding was done programmatically by assigning the red color to voxels that were within a certaing range of Hounsfield Units.
+In this experiment we can show that the preprocessing step done to color-code the areas of intracranial hemorrhage, allows the model to achieve a significantly higher accuracy.
+This color-coding was done programmatically by assigning the red color to voxels that were within a certain range of Hounsfield Units.
 Although this simple thresholding rule is not perfectly accurate to identify hemorrhage, it helps the model achieve a better result.
 More accurate segmentation of hemorrhage could be performed  manually but this is often a labour intensive and time consuming process.